 Resident Evil 2 gives us a giant mutant crocodile that is fought in the sewers.
 It has no foreshadowing at all and due to the limitations of the Playstation graphics, the crocodile looks more like a normal croc that just grew huge.
 Resident Evil: The Darkside Chronicles gives the mutant croc a makeover and it looks more like a zombie crocodile, but it still retains no foreshadowing.

-Though the original SNES game has an alternate Final Boss that is arguably the greatest example in the series.
+original SNES game has an alternate Final Boss that is completely random.
 After going through a secret level that made NO sense, you fight a Slot Machine that can only be beaten by getting Triple 7s on it.

 Pretty much every single boss in Gunstar Heroes and its sequel embodies this trope.
 Case in point the board game level, which features a giant face named Melon Bread, a bunch of little slime men that swarm you and only have 1 HP each, a giant gumdrop that summons clones that explode for no reason, and a teddy bear that can be defeated by being run over by a car.
 I'd list more, but the sheer number alone would hurt my brain.